-(Tel Aviv) - Governments responsible for serious human rights violations have over the past year intensified attacks against human rights defenders and organizations that document abuse, Human Rights Watch said today in its World Report 2010.
+(Washington, DC) - Governments responsible for serious human rights violations have over the past year intensified attacks against human rights defenders and organizations that document abuse, Human Rights Watch said today in issuing its World Report 2010.

 The 612-page report, the organization's 20th annual review of human rights practices around the globe, summarizes major human rights trends in more than 90 nations and territories worldwide, reflecting the extensive investigative work carried out in 2009 by Human Rights Watch staff.
 The volume's introductory essay by Executive Director Kenneth Roth argues that the ability of the human rights movement to exert pressure on behalf of victims has grown enormously in recent years, and that this development has spawned a reaction from abusive governments that grew particularly intense in 2009.

-"While attacks on rights defenders might be seen as a perverse tribute to the human rights movement, that doesn't mitigate the danger," Roth said.
+"Attacks on rights defenders might be seen as a perverse tribute to the human rights movement, but that doesn't mitigate the danger," Roth said.
 "Under various pretexts, abusive governments are attacking the very foundations of the human rights movement."

 Attacks on human rights monitors are not limited to authoritarian governments like Burma and China, Human Rights Watch said.
-In countries with elected governments that are facing armed insurgencies, there has been a sharp rise in armed attacks on human rights monitors, such as in Thailand.
+In countries with elected governments that are facing armed insurgencies, there has been a sharp rise in armed attacks on human rights monitors.
 Although the armed conflict in Chechnya has wound down, there was a devastating series of killings and threats against lawyers and activists fighting impunity in the North Caucasus.

 Human Rights Watch cited Sudan and China as countries that routinely shut down human rights groups and Iran and Uzbekistan as countries that openly harass and arbitrarily detain human rights workers and other critics.
 Colombia, Venezuela, and Nicaragua threaten and harass rights defenders.
 Human rights advocates face violence in countries such as The Democratic Republic of Congo and Sri Lanka.
-Some governments, such as Ethiopia and Egypt, use extremely restrictive regulations to stifle the work of nongovernmental organizations.
+Some governments such as Ethiopia and Egypt use extremely restrictive regulations to stifle the work of nongovernmental organizations.
+Other countries use the disbarment of lawyers (China and Iran, for example), criminal charges - often faked from staged attacks (Uzbekistan and Turkmenistan), and criminal libel laws (Russia and Azerbaijan) to silence critics.

 Local and international human rights groups working in Israel have experienced a more hostile climate than ever before after documenting abuses committed by Israel, as well as Hamas, during the December 2008 - January 2009 fighting in Gaza and Israel and in connection with Israel's ongoing blockade of Gaza.

-Human Rights Watch said that the only way abusive governments will end their assault on rights defenders is if other governments that support human rights make rights a central part of their bilateral relations.
+Roth said that the only way that abusive governments will end their assault on rights defenders is if other governments that support human rights make rights a central part of their bilateral relations.

 "Governments that support human rights need to speak out, to make respecting human rights the bedrock of their diplomacy - and of their own practices," Roth said.
 "They need to demand real change from abusive governments."